mattstabeler/opensauce/brewing/Steeping_and_Boiling.md

 Steep malts (in a straining bag) for 60 mins keeping temp between 64 and 68 degrees.

-Lift out bag and allow to drain, then run boiling water over to release more sugars.
+Lift out bag and allow to drain, then run -boiling- just a little cold water over to release more sugars.

 # Boiling